 A compliance and risk management platform is a significant investment.
 How do you select a GRC tool?
 What is the importance of user experience when evaluating a GRC tool?
 These are some of the questions you need to seek answers to before selecting the tool.
 Just in the case of any other software, usability and user experience is the key.
 If the software is not usable and ignores user satisfaction, customer retention might not be easy.

 There is a tendency to use the term user experience interchangeably with the user interface.
 The fact is that they are different.
 User interface refers only to the aesthetics of the software.
 User experience covers all aspects of the end-users interaction with a product, and the user interface is a part of it.
 The goal of a good user experience is to accomplish the exact needs of the customer without fuss.
 The best UX focuses on simplifying the functionality and improving the user’s interaction with the product.

-When there is a gap in the customers' expectations from a great GRC platform and your product offering, it turns into bad UX costs.
-If your customers encounter a bad experience, if they don't find what they need or can't reach someone, they will abandon the product and not come back.
+When there is a gap in the customers’ expectations from a great GRC platform and your product offering, it turns into bad UX costs.
+If your customers encounter a bad experience, if they don’t find what they need or can’t reach someone, they will abandon the product and not come back.
 For example, if the user experience does not allow the user to create and assign a control quickly after a risk assessment, it fails the purpose of an effective GRC platform.
-If the compliance team cannot collaborate on a document or a compliance obligation, or the leadership team do not get enough insights from the reports or dashboards, it can lead to wasted efforts, time, and frustration.
+If the compliance team cannot collaborate on a document or a compliance obligation, or the leadership team does not get enough insights from the reports or dashboards, it can lead to wasted efforts, time, and frustration.
 In some cases, it can even add up to their tasks.